Catherine Zeta-Jones Opens Up About Sexual Misconduct Claims Against Michael Douglas, Says She Was Devastated

 “I will fess up to colorful language, but the issue of masturbating in front of her? … This is a complete lie, fabrication, no truth to it whatsoever,” he told Deadline.

 Now, Michael’s wife Catherine is finally speaking out about the rough time in her life in a candid interview with The Times.
-Not only does the 49-year-old say that the allegations were incredibly hard for her to deal with, she also says that her children, Dylan and Carys also had a rough time with it once news broke.
+Not only does the 49-year-old say that the allegations were incredibly hard for her to deal with, but she also says that her children, Dylan and Carys, also had a rough time with it once news broke.

 “My children and I were profoundly devastated by those allegations.
 And I was torn about where my absolute morals lie.
 This woman came out of nowhere and accused my husband,” the Oscar winner continued.
 “I had a very big conversation with him, with the kids in the room, and said, ‘Do you understand if more comes out …'”